-Surveyed MSMEs' digital tool use to sell goods and services increased during COVID-19
+MSME digital tool use to sell goods and services increased during

 Selling goods and services is a key business activity for all MSMEs.
-In the survey, 52 percent of surveyed MSMEs reported that they have ever used digital tools to sell goods and services.
+In the survey, 52 percent of MSMEs reported that they have ever used digital tools to sell goods and services.
 However, survey results showed a considerable increase in the use of digital tools to sell goods and services during the COVID-19 pandemic.
-More specifically, 37 percent of surveyed MSMEs reported that they used digital tools to sell goods and services prior to COVID-19, which then increased to 48 percent in the past year during COVID-19.xx In terms of specific digital tools used to sell goods and services, 35 percent of surveyed MSMEs reported that they used social media prior to COVID-19.
-This percentage increased to 47 percent in the past year during COVID-19.xxi However, survey results also showed a recent decrease in digital tool use for selling goods and services.
-Forty-five percent of surveyed online MSMEs reported that they used digital tools to sell goods and services in the past 30 days (including 45 percent who reported using social media for this purpose).xxii This recent decrease in digital tool use for selling goods and services may indicate that surveyed MSMEs only temporarily increased their digital tool usage for sales.
+More specifically, 37 percent of MSMEs reported that they used digital tools to sell goods and services prior to COVID-19, which then increased to 48 percent during COVID-19.
+In terms of specific digital tools used to sell goods and services, 35 percent of MSMEs reported that they used social media prior to COVID-19.
+This percentage increased to 47 percent during the pandemic.^{xvi} However, survey results also showed a recent decrease in digital tool use for selling goods and services.
+Forty-five percent of online MSMEs reported that they used digital tools to sell goods and services in the past 30 days (including 45 percent who reported using social media for this purpose).xvii This recent decrease in digital tool use for selling goods and services may indicate that surveyed MSMEs only temporarily increased their digital tool usage for sales.

-Surveyed offline MSMEs reported using offline methods to conduct customer-facing business activities more frequently than for non-customer-facing business activities:
+Offline MSMEs reported using offline methods to conduct customer-facing business activities more frequently than for non-customer-facing business activities:

-70% of offline MSMEs reported that they used offline methods to market to customers in the past 30 days 92% of offline MSMEs reported that they used offline methods to communicate with customers in the past 30 days 64% of offline MSMEs reported that they used offline methods to communicate with suppliers in the past 30 days 51% of offline MSMEs reported that they used offline methods to do customer research in the past 30 days

-17% of offline MSMEs reported that they used offline methods to hire or find new employees in the past 30 days
+70% of offline MSMEs reported that they used offline methods to market to customers in the past 30 days 92% of offline MSMEs reported that they used offline methods to communicate with customers in the past 30 days 64% of offline MSMEs reported that they used offline methods to communicate with suppliers in the past 30 days 51% of offline MSMEs reported that they used offline methods to do customer research in the past 30 days 17% of offline MSMEs reported that they used offline methods to hire or find new employees in the past 30 days

-Surveyed offline MSMEs reported using face-to-face interactions to conduct key business activities at a higher rate than other offline interactions, like telephone calls/SMS or paper-based methods:
+Offline MSMEs reported using face-to-face interactions to conduct key business activities at a higher rate than other offline interactions, like telephone calls/SMS or paper-based methods: